ericfdunn/manifold-realms/2. Rules/Conditions.md

 Alternate: A Stunned creature can Move or take one Action on your turn, not both.
 You also can’t take a Bonus Action or a Reaction and can't concentrate on spells.

+Alternate (mental attack): A stunned creature cannot speak, cast spells, concentrate on spells, or take reactions.
+Attack rolls against the creature have advantage and any attacks have disadvantage.
 ### Unconscious
 - An unconscious creature is incapacitated (see the condition), can’t move or speak, and is unaware of its surroundings
 - The creature drops whatever it’s holding and falls prone.